Hedgehog breeding and babies

 (Pat Morris, The New Hedgehog Book)

 Hedgehogs reach sexual maturity in their second year of life, and after this can breed every year until death.
-Reproduction occurs any time between April and September, but the period of greatest activity, ‘the rut’, occurs in May and June in Britain.
+Reproduction occurs between April and September, but the period of greatest activity, ‘the rut’, occurs in May and June in Britain.

 Males attempt to woo females in lengthy encounters that involve much circling and rhythmic snorting and puffing.
 The commotion can attract rival males to the scene and courtship can thus be interrupted as interlopers are confronted and rival males square up to one another; head-butting and chases are not uncommon.
-So don’t worry if you here quite the racket coming from the garden, it could be hedgehogs!
+So don’t worry if you hear quite the racket coming from the garden, it could be hedgehogs!